Hi! My name is Tanya, and I’m the resident “Goat Lady”/Proprietor at The Little Goat House/The Little Goat Outpost.

 “The Little Goat House” came about as the culmination of many years of hopes, dreams, frustrations, despair, lessons, and growth.
-Originally a physical place, The Little Goat House now serves as the brand umbrella for all of my self-directed creative work — from hosting, to goat hiking, to property consulting, to manifesting beautiful and functional spaces.
+Originally a physical place, The Little Goat House now serves as the brand umbrella for all of my self-directed creative work.

-The purchase of the original “urban homestead” site of The Little Goat House in Spokane, Washington, was motivated by the desire to create roots, to develop my ideal home sanctuary (on a tight budget!), and to fulfill a lifelong aspiration of keeping pet goats!
+The purchase of the original “urban homestead” site of The Little Goat House in Spokane, Washington, was motivated by the desire to develop a sanctuary for myself within the bounds time and space, and to fulfill the lifelong aspiration of keeping pet goats!

-With determination, a lot of cussing, a neurotic insistence on perfection, and — above all — the tireless support of friends and family, The Little Goat House at 726 S Cook St was a 2-year project that exceeded my expectations for results, and for self-development!
+With determination, a lot of cussing and neuroses, and — above all — the tireless support of friends and family, The Little Goat House at 726 S Cook St was a 2-year project that exceeded my expectations for results.

 In May of 2020, on the eve of my 31st birthday, I accepted an offer on the purchase of my Cook St home for a 47% profit.
 I then packed up shop, the goats, and the kitty, and headed to a tiny cabin in the high desert of Northern New Mexico!

 Our new property in the village of Tres Piedras, just at the outskirts of Taos County, offers all the seductions of living with the land.
 The goats are overjoyed with the opportunity to roam around our 2 forested acres, attacking the native scrub oak as they go.
 Meanwhile, waking up to the passive solar sunroom heating up the cabin, looking out on the Sangre de Cristo mountains through the kitchen window while I do dishes, and walking out the front door to the Carson National Forest, I finally feel like I’m home.